lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 ## Conclusions

 We now have a very robust system to manage input validation and error conditions.
 This system is generic enough to be used with any possible use case.
 Obviously we are free to add new types of errors to increase he granularity with which we manage failures, but the present version already covers everything that can happen inside a use case.

+TODO The repository has not been changed to match the filters API